 Upwelling is simply a current with a vertical component from deep water toward the surface.
 It happens naturally when the wind pushes water away from an area, and the deep water comes up from below to replace it.
 Due to the Coriolis effect, the surface current is generally not in the same direction as the wind.
 If this figure depicts the west coast of California, and the wind is coming from the north, then the surface current moves away from the coast.
-Click the green arrow to begin the animation.

 There are specific regions in the world where upwelling occurs, shown here in red.
 There is an abundance of marine life in these areas.
 The upwelling regions constitute about one percent of the surface of the ocean, yet they account for 50 percent of the fisheries catch worldwide!
 Along the west coast of South America, upwelling does not occur during the weather pattern called El Niño and the fishing is terrible.
 The question is why does upwelling create more fish?